 MS is a condition that often gets worse over time.
+You may need more and more help to take care of yourself and everyday tasks.
 Eventually, you may reach a point where your disease is too severe and the complications too numerous to keep up a good quality of life.

 What Is Hospice?

-It isn’t a place.
-Hospice is 24/7 care that covers everything from wheelchairs and other equipment, to medication, to doctors and nurses on call around the clock during the final 6 months of MS.
+Hospice isn’t a place.
+It’s 24/7 care that covers things like wheelchairs and other equipment, medication, and doctors and nurses on call around the clock during the final 6 months of MS.

 The Right Time for Hospice